 Four exhibit galleries help families connect in meaningful ways through purposeful play.

-WonderDome is a new immersive play space that features nine interactive sensory exhibits involving light and color.
+WonderDome is an immersive play space that features nine interactive sensory exhibits involving light and color.
 Upon entry into the WonderDome, guests encounter the giant Reactor Cube where they are invited to create light-art using brightly colored acrylic rods aimed at developing fine motor skills and hand-eye coordination in young children.
 Another exhibit that meets this need is Mag Maze, a back lit, magnetic ball maze.
 Glo-Bot challenges children to collect glowing objects using a robotic arm that operates under black lights.

 Two exhibits that highlight the care and intentionality behind the development of this space as a sensory zone are the Light Waterfall, which is a soothing, color-changing floor length strands of LED fiber optics, and the Tactile Curtain, which invites children to scramble through a wall of noodles.
 WonderDome also includes hidden nooks and exhibits that explore shadows, depth, light and color.